LaurenceWarne/prefab.el/README.md

 pip3 install cookiecutter
 ```

-You're fine on both counts, but if you did:
+You're fine on both counts and you can skip to [installation](#installation), but if you did:

 ```bash
 pipx install cookiecutter